-Walmart's Prime Day sales are almost too good to be true | CNN Underscored
+Walmart is having a massive sale today: Here are 14 things to buy | CNN Underscored

 Hart 1800 PSI 1.2 GPM Electric Pressure Washer ($109; walmart.com)

-If pressure-washing is on your list of chores this summer, this deal is worth a look.
+If pressure washing is on your list of chores this summer, this deal is worth a look.
 This machine comes equipped with a 13-amp motor that generates 1.2 GPM, and three nozzles for “Turbo,” soap and 15-degree sprays.

 Waterpik Sonic-Fusion Flossing Toothbrush Oral Irrigator ($143.97, originally $159.97; walmart.com)

 Way more fun than flossing with water, this oral irrigator uses a pleasant jet of water to “floss” between your teeth and around your gumline.
-It’s also a toothbrush, so you use the same head for brushing, flossing, or both at once (a setup that’s super-helpful in bathrooms without a ton of counter space).
+It’s also a toothbrush, so you use the same head for brushing, flossing or both at once (a setup that’s super helpful in bathrooms without a ton of counter space).

 Apple AirPods Pro ($189.99, originally $219; walmart.com)